DavidStevensonVtex/MongoDB/shell/README.md

 You can specify criteria, or filters, that identify the documents to remove.
 These filters use the same syntax as read operations.

 For examples, see [Delete Documents](https://www.mongodb.com/docs/mongodb-shell/crud/delete/#std-label-mongosh-delete).

+### Insert Documents

+The MongoDB shell provides the following methods to insert documents into a collection:

+* To insert a single document, use db.collection.insertOne().
+* To insert multiple documents, use db.collection.insertMany().

+The examples on this page reference the [Atlas sample dataset](https://www.mongodb.com/docs/atlas/sample-data/).
+You can create a free Atlas cluster and populate that cluster with sample data to follow along with these examples.
+To learn more, see [Get Started with Atlas](https://www.mongodb.com/docs/atlas/).